 During the first year students attend four mandatory courses (see below).
 These are firmly embedded in the research at the Centre and are designed with an emphasis on resilience - the ability to deal with change and continue to develop.
 They also define the challenges we face today and reflect on how resilience thinking can be applied to social-ecological systems to solve real-life problems.

 Students will also have the opportunity for a traineeship at the end of the first year.

-During the second year, students write up their theses.
+During the second year, students develop and conduct their own research and write it up and defend it as their masters’ theses.
 These are mainly incorporated in on-going research projects and are all related to one or more of the research themes at the Stockholm Resilience Centre.
 Our ambition is that our graduates publish their research in peer-reviewed journals.

 The programme attracts top international students.
 In order to ensure a high quality, spaces are limited to 18 students per year.